Open Letter #2

 So yes — this is what privatised skin looks like.

-If skin is a vital organ - and one that hundreds of thousands of professionals work with every day -
+If skin is a vital organ — and one worked with by hundreds of thousands of professionals every day — why is it not included within national health frameworks?
+Why is it not protected, monitored, or guided like other parts of the body?

-And if we didn’t mean to privatise skin…
+And if we never meant to privatise skin…

 Respectfully,